overtrack-gg/overtrack-cv/README.md

 This is the local client code that handles Computer Vision/OCR for OverTrack, plus the game-specific processors that collect data for Apex Legends.

 For more info on using OverTrack, visit [overtrack.gg](https://overtrack.gg/)
+# overtrack-cv
+This is the local client code that handles Computer Vision/OCR for OverTrack, plus the game-specific processors that collect data for Apex Legends.

+For more info on using OverTrack, visit [overtrack.gg](https://overtrack.gg/)
 ## Development
 ### Pre-reqs
 * Windows